lifebit-ai/DeepVariant/README.md

 DeepVariant, in order to run at its fastest, requires some indexed and compressed versions of both the reference genome and the BAM files.
 With DeepVariant in Nextflow, if you wish, you can only use as an input the fasta and the BAM file and let us do the work for you in a clean and standarized way (standard tools like [samtools](http://samtools.sourceforge.net/) are used for indexing and every step is run inside of  a Docker container).

-This is how the input files that are needed as input
+This is how the list of the needed input files looks like.
+If these are passed all as input parameters, the preprocessing steps will be skipped.
 ```
 NA12878_S1.chr20.10_10p1mb.bam   NA12878_S1.chr20.10_10p1mb.bam.bai
 ucsc.hg19.chr20.unittest.fasta   ucsc.hg19.chr20.unittest.fasta.fai
 ucsc.hg19.chr20.unittest.fasta.gz  ucsc.hg19.chr20.unittest.fasta.gz.fai   ucsc.hg19.chr20.unittest.fasta.gz.gzi

 ```
-If you do not have all of them, these are the file you can give as input to the Nextflow pipeline, and the rest will be produced for you.
+If you do not have all of them, these are the file you can give as input to the Nextflow pipeline, and the rest will be automatically  produced for you.
 ```
-NA12878_S1.chr20.10_10p1mb.bam
+NA12878_S1.chr20.10_10p1b.bam
 ucsc.hg19.chr20.unittest.fasta
 ```